 Midlife Crisis For Women and Divorce Can Be Related

-Women in midlife crisis are often described as angry, giving up the pursuit and enjoyment of sex, and eventually falling into a type of low energy depression.
+Women in midlife crises are often described as angry, giving up the pursuit and enjoyment of sex, and eventually falling into a type of low-energy depression.
 More recently, there is a surge of “grey divorce” initiated by women.
 There is some speculation that a sense of personal unhappiness is causing middle-aged women to file for divorce.

 Modern middle-aged women have more income and financial stability than in previous generations.
 Looking at the grey divorce trend, many women no longer need to be in a marriage to have basic resources and security.